bipulkumar7/NetworkSimulator2/README.md

 [Emulation](http://www.isi.edu/nsnam/ns/ns-emulation.html)

 ===================================================================
-`About NetworkSimulator-2 in my career.
+###About NetworkSimulator-2 in my career.
-`

 - I had started working on this project during my academic year, that was near around november 2012.
 Where i had used NS-2 for my minor project, and NS-2 with emulation for major project.
-- I have finally found github as a medium to illustrate and show my work for NS-2 , And also i would like to welcome other interested people to work over it.
+- I have finally found github as a medium to illustrate and show my work for NS-2 , And also i would like to welcome other interested people to work on my project.
+- I am mainly focused on the area of emulation.

+### Major Project
+*